 If your dog’s vegetarian dog food isn’t properly formulated by a qualified veterinary nutritionist, it can lead to nutritional deficiencies, which can negatively impact your dog’s health.
 For example, dogs need vitamin D3, which they can only obtain via animal sources like fish oils, eggs or some form of supplement.

 Homemade vegetarian or vegan diets may lack several essential nutrients, such as arginine, lysine, methionine, taurine, tryptophan, iron, calcium, zinc, vitamin A and certain B vitamins.

-Some dogs have such severe food allergies that their veterinarian may recommend a special vegetarian dog food.
-That’s why Purina offers a specialized vegetarian option like our Pro Plan Veterinary Diets HA Hydrolyzed formula, which is made with alternative protein sources like soy.
-That way you know your dog is getting the complete and balanced nutrition he needs to thrive.
+Nonetheless, some dogs have such severe food allergies that their veterinarian may recommend a specialized vegetarian dog food, usually under the supervision of a veterinarian or a veterinary nutritionist.
+These vegetarian dog foods are made with alternative protein sources like soy and are formulated to give your dog the complete and balanced nutrition they need to thrive.

 With over 50 nutrients needed to help dogs thrive, putting a dog on a vegan diet makes it exceptionally difficult to provide them with all the nutrients they need to stay healthy.
 Although there are vegan commercial pet foods on the market today, it may not be what’s best for your dog.
 Putting your dog on a vegan diet requires both the close attention of a veterinary nutritionist and constant monitoring on your part.